 The Word of God illuminates the way so that men may walk safely in the spiritual darkness of this world.
 It is God’s guide to the right path: “Your word is a lamp to my feet and a light to my path” (Psalm 119:105).
 He who has this light to lead him need not fall even though his way maybe faced with evil (2 Peter 1:19).

 However, mere surface knowledge of the Bible is not enough.
 Even though a person may memorize the Scriptures and learn every doctrine, this in itself does not guarantee his salvation.
 The “devils also believe” (James 2:19), but their knowledge of the truth does not make them rightouss, nor does it ensure their eternal salvation.
-A person need to allow the truth of the Bible to change his life by God’s power.
+A person needs to allow the truth of the Bible to change his life by God’s power.

 Faith Comes From God’s Word

+The most important key to salvation is faith (Acts 16:31).
+But how do we obtain this faith?
 Paul wrote, “So then faith comes by hearing, and hearing by the word of God” (Romans 10:17).
 True faith is not a blind trust to be exercised in the absence of sufficient evidence.
 Faith is our conviction about things that we cannot see (Hebrews 11:1), and this conviction must be based on knowledge of the Word of God.
 Therefore, to obtain transforming and enduring faith, there is no substitute for daily study of the Bible.

 The disciples gained their strong convictions concerning the mission of Christ from the way in which His life fulfilled Old Testament prophecies (Acts 2:22–36; 3:18; 4:10, 11, 23–28; etc.).
 This knowledge gave them an unshakable basis for their Christian faith and empowered them to take the gospel to the world.